 Much has already been said about the assassination of Charlie Kirk.
 By any righteous measure, what happened to Charlie was horribly wrong.
-Satan's demons worked through a demented person to shoot him.
-They thought they could stop the move of God Charlie represented.
+Satan's demons worked through a deeply deceived person to murder him.
+The demons thought they could stop the move of God that Charlie represented.
 They were wrong.

-Charlie's assassination is only one gut-wrenching page in the stories of God's martyrs killed by people who thought they were doing God a favor.
+Charlie's assassination is only one gut-wrenching page among the uncounted stories of God's martyrs killed by people who thought they were doing God a favor.
 That battle is still going on.
 Today, I want to think with you about that larger battle.

 As always, if you don't like what I'm saying, take it up with the Bible.